Mutahirkiani/BeveragesShop/README.md

-I developed this assignment with all the services required for an Online shop.
+I developed this project with all the services required for an Online shop.

 1. Can access the bottle service page via http://localhost:8380/home.
 This shows the available bottles in the h2 database.
 2. Can access the list of products in cart via http://localhost:8380/cart.
 This shows the added products in cart.